salesforce/fack/README.md

 ## Disable Password Login if you have SSO enabled.
 (OPTIONAL)
 DISABLE_PASSWORD_LOGIN=<true/false>

+## Whether to use credential flow grant type to get einstein tokens.
+If not set, it uses password grant type.(OPTIONAL)
+USE_CREDENTIAL_FLOW_AUTHENTICATION=true
 ```

 5. Open a new terminal and start the Background job for AI Calls